RaviTambade/TAP/notes/10_industry_and_careers/Contents/starl.md

 STAR-L does this.

----

 # ✅ Final Outcome

 With this framework, Transflower students will:

-✔ Speak like professionals
+- ✔ Speak like professionals
-✔ Think like engineers
+- ✔ Think like engineers
-✔ Reflect like leaders
+- ✔ Reflect like leaders
-✔ Perform like industry candidates
+- ✔ Perform like industry candidates

+Tap your potential.